heartsofcode/heartofcode.org/en/index.md

 ---

 Hey!
 We are the Heart of Code.
 A [FLINTA](https://en.wikipedia.org/wiki/FLINTA*) (female, lesbian, inter, non-binary, trans and agender People) hackspace in Berlin.
-We're a space of tech enthusiasts and nerds of all ages.
+We're a space for tech enthusiasts and nerds of all ages.
 We have our own [space](/en/space.md) in the heart of Kreuzberg and host [events](/en/events.md) to learn, chat, tinker and more.